 Add To Favorites

 Skip along with number sense, numeration, multiplication, and division!
-Students explore skip counting and the concept of multiples in a colorful new way with Crayola® Color Switchers™ Markers.
+Students explore skip counting and the concept of multiples in a colorful new way.

 Skip counting is a fun and valuable math skill.
 It helps students get to know numbers better, recognize patterns, and learn how multiplication and division work.

 Students create a number grid using Crayola Color Switchers Markers.
-Write numerals from 1 to 100 in rows of 10 across a large piece of paper.
+Write numerals from 1 to 100 in rows of 10 across a large piece of construction paper.
 If so desired, draw a grid of 10 rows of 10 large squares before writing the numbers, so they will be evenly spaced.
+If Color Switchers Markers are not available, Cra;yola Washable Markers can be substituted.

 Provide students with the opportunity to skip count by tens, Flip the marker and apply the special color switcher to write over each number you say as you count, 10, 20, 30….
 All of the numbers you traced over are called multiples of 10.